 14. Allow for Focus Time

-In a world run amok with meetings, it’s easy to end a day of work wondering if you did anything valuable that day.
+In a world full of meetings, it’s easy to end a day of work wondering if you did anything valuable that day.
 Providing for and encouraging focus time for individual team members is important.
-While collaboration is important, too, the most difficult cognitive work often requires concentration.
+While collaboration is important, the most difficult cognitive work often requires concentration.
 If every day of the week is chopped up by meetings, it will be difficult to achieve the best results.

 15. Be Proactive